DaveParillo/cisc192-reader/_sources/chapter3/return.rst

    things like new_line and print_twice?

-The answer to the third question is “yes, you can write functions that return values,” and we’ll do it in a couple of chapters.
+The answer to the third question is “yes, you can write functions that return values,” and we’ll do it next chapter.
 I will leave it up to you to answer the other two questions by trying them out.

 .. note::